sanudatta11/autolog/DOCKER.md

-# Docker Setup for IncidentSage
+# Docker Setup for AutoLog

-This guide covers how to run IncidentSage using Docker for both development and production environments.
+This guide covers how to run AutoLog using Docker for both development and production environments.

 ## 🚀 Quick Start (Development)